-The new Audemars Piguet Royal Oak Equation of Time (refs.
-26603ST.OO.D002CR.01 & 26603OR.OO.D092CR.01) automatic wrist watch is the very first AP RO in all the 38 years of the model’s history to be presented with a perpetual calendar and equation of times, the astronomical complications usually reserved for “dressier” APs.
+The Audemars Piguet Royal Oak Equation of Time (refs.
+26603ST.OO.D002CR.01 & 26603OR.OO.D092CR.01) is the very first AP RO in all of the 38 years of the model’s history to be presented with a perpetual calendar and the equation of times, the astronomical complications usually reserved for “dressier” APs.

 Either this is a completely logical development of the mechanical species in the Darwinian sense or is just another step towards their inevitable demise (do they stuff all these complications into brutal and simple chronographs because interest in them is waning?) only time will tell.